 What she has failed to realize that there is no way to save her – no matter what ends up happening.
 This is something she has to do – whether a natural birth, medicated or a cesarean.

 Check out my post 7 Mistakes First Time Moms Make Before and During Labor for more details and solutions on becoming self-reliant before the baby apocalypse strikes.

 Another way to become more self-reliant is to take a breastfeeding class.
 Check this one out!

 Yes, it’s important to learn self-reliance, but at the same time, if you’ve ever watched any post-apocalyptic films you see that nobody survives by themselves.
 To survive the baby apocalypse you will need to cherry pick the people who will battle with you through everything – labor, delivery and postpartum.

-Choose your birth team as if your life depends on it – because it does.
+Choose your birth team as if your life

 For example, did you know that the biggest risk factor for a cesarean birth may in fact actually be based on where you give birth rather than you?
 Choose a care provider that has privileges in the hospital that makes most sense for you and your birth.